ximenina/Git-example/README.md

 * Go to our fork, via web, and send the `Pull Request` (green button)
 ---
-And remember, we can always verify that we have the latest changes (steps 3 and 4):
+If Pull Request is accepted, our changes will be merged to the main repository (upstream).
+And remember, we can always verify that our fork has the latest changes of the upstream (steps 3 and 4):

 ```